JJChen9/JJChen9/README.md

 <h1 align="center"> 👋 Welcome to JJ Chen's GitHub ! </h1>
 <h3 align="center">A passionate data scientist and frontend developer </h3>

-- I have been waiting you for a long time
+- I have been waiting for you for a long time to take a look at what I have done : )

-- 📫 How to reach me: **chen2954@purdue.edu**

 <h3 align="left">Languages and Tools:</h3>